 'Braunschweig' (i) was the German redesignation of 'Blau', the most northern element of the three-part strategic offensive of the summer of 1942 (28 June/22 July 1942).

 The operation was a continuation of the strategic thinking behind the previous year’s 'Barbarossa', intended to knock the USSR out of the war.
 The operation was initially designated as 'Blau', and this is the name by which the whole of the Germans' strategic summer offensive of 1942 is generally known.
 The name was changed from 'Blau' to 'Braunschweig' (i) on 30 June, and the plans following the original 'Blau' (originally named 'Blau I' and 'Blau II' were renamed as 'Clausewitz' and 'Dampfhammer': the former detailed the beginning of the operations of Heeresgruppe 'A' in July, and 'Dampfhammer' the follow-up operations later in July.

 In his Führerweisung Nr 45 of 23 July, Adolf Hitler outlined new goals for 'Braunschweig' (i): the German forces were to advance toward the Caucasus in 'Edelweiss' and Stalingrad in 'Fischreiher'.
 Thus the forthcoming offensive involved a two-pronged attack: one from the Axis right flank against the oilfields of Baku and known as 'Edelweiss', and the other from the left flank in the direction of Stalingrad along the Volga river, known as 'Fischreiher'.

-Hitler had personally intervened in the plans for this operation, and ordered that Heeresgruppe 'Süd' create Generalfeldmarschall Wilhelm List’s [e[Heeresgruppe 'A' and Generaloberst Maximilian Freiherr von Weichs’s Heeresgruppe 'B'.
-This division had occasioned great alarm in the German general staff, and Hitler was warned repeatedly about the dangers inherent in any such division of command and strength.
-Complaints from the field commanders caused Hitler to dismiss and replace the von Bock, on 15 July.
+Hitler had personally intervened in the plans for this operation, and ordered that Heeresgruppe 'Süd' create Generalfeldmarschall Wilhelm List’s Heeresgruppe 'A' and Generaloberst Maximilian Freiherr von Weichs’s Heeresgruppe 'B'.
+This division of the army group had occasioned great alarm in the German general staff, and Hitler was warned repeatedly about the dangers inherent in any such division of command and strength.
+Complaints from the field commanders caused Hitler to dismiss and replace von Bock on 15 July.
 Later studies confirmed this split to be one of the main causes for the eventual demise of Generalfeldmarschall Friedrich Paulus’s 6th Army in Stalingrad.
 Hitler persisted in this division of Heeresgruppe 'Süd' for apparently valid strategic reasons: the acquisition of the oilfields in the Caucasus region, and the severance of the Soviet supply transports along the Volga river through Stalingrad.